 - Learning Outcomes

-- Develop entrepreneurial opportunities and recognise the entrepreneurial potential within yourself, whether you want to start your own business or act as an entrepreneur within an existing organisation
+- Recognise and develop the entrepreneurial potential within yourself, whether you want to start your own venture or act as an entrepreneur within an existing firm.